 Looking at how many people die and what caused their death can provide vital information about the health of a population.
 Examining patterns and trends in deaths can help explain differences and changes in the health of a population, contribute to the evaluation of health strategies and interventions, and guide planning and policy-making.

 Cause-specific death statistics provide insight into the events that contribute to deaths and to the burden of disease.
 Causes of death are documented on a death certificate and can be classified into disease groups.
 The coding of death certificates produces an underlying cause and, for many deaths, one or more associated causes of death.

-Death statistics are often based on the underlying cause of death only—that is, the disease or injury that initiated the train of events leading directly to death.
+Death statistics are often based on the underlying cause of death only—that is, the disease or injury that initiated the train of events leading directly to death, or the circumstances of the accident or violence that produced the fatal injury.
 Analysis of the underlying cause of death is important because it points to where interventions can be targeted.

-Leading underlying cause of death statistics presented here are based on the underlying cause of death.
+Leading cause of death statistics presented here are based on the underlying cause of death.

-Associated causes of death are other conditions that contributed to the death but were not the underlying cause of death.
+Associated causes of death are all causes listed on the death certificate, other than the underlying cause of death.
+They include the immediate (or direct) cause (the condition that occurred immediately before death or closest to the time of death), any intervening causes, and conditions which contributed to the death but were not related to the disease or condition causing the death.
 Analyses using associated causes of death may offer insight into the disease processes occurring at the end of life or, for injury causes of death, the nature of the injury.